Nneoma picked up the soap and began washing her shoulders briskly, thinking longingly of a glass of wine, a new romance book and soft white sheets.

-She had been consistent in taking the tesco folic acid she’d bought at the boot in UK the last time she visited.
-And even her mother inlaw had taken her and her Jackson to a native nurse who prepared some herbs and gave them to drink.
-It was bitter.
-And the woman said it was going to cleanse their body system and make them fertile again.
+She had been consistent in taking the tesco folic acid she’d bought at the booth in the UK the last time she visited.
+And even her mother in-law had taken her and her Jackson to a native nurse who prepared some herbs and gave them to drink.
+It was bitter, and the woman said it was going to cleanse their body system and make them fertile again.
 Many months had passed, and she kept being anxious when her menstruation day was near.

 She shook her head angrily as she thought of all she’d gone through to have a baby.
 She wasn’t going to let the memories get her at that period that Jackson was coming home.
 It had been five years, but she was trying hard to do just fine.

 The bathroom door swung open slowly.
-Her heart slammed into her chest, she couldn’t scream, couldn’t even get a breath.
+Her heart slammed into her chest, she couldn’t scream, couldn’t even breathe.
 Her gaze darted quickly around the room.
 Her fingers clutched the wet soap as the door creaked and she could perceive him from where she was.

-“Yeah,” He whispered loud as he gently removed his trousers.
+“Yeah,” he whispered loudly as he gently removed his trousers.
 He was fifty, yet his body seemed like a teenager’s.
 He was twenty years older than Nneoma.

 Nneoma knew that Jackson was just too good with the romance aspect of love making, but the love making was usually too quick and boring.
 He wasn’t good in bed, and she wasn’t bothered about it anymore.
 All she wanted was a baby.

-“Baby, I missed you so much.”
-He said as he sunk into the bathtub and began to kiss her.
+“Baby, I missed you so much,” he said as he sank into the bathtub and began to kiss her.

 “We will be leaving for London tomorrow.”